Blazemeter/taurus/site/dat/docs/PassFail.md

 ### Monitoring-Based Failure Criteria

-Once you have working resource collecting process, you can use special failure criteria based on data from target servers.
+You can use special failure criteria based on monitoring data from target servers.
 Most of parameters for criteria are same like in other [fail criteria](#Pass-Fail-Criteria).
 You'll have to use full format for metric specification because of the need to specify metric class `bzt.modules.monitoring.MonitoringCriteria`.
 For example, to stop test once local CPU is exhausted, use:

 ```yaml
 ---